Notable Laws and Regulations Restaurant Managers and Owners Should Know

 Even if your restaurant does not have tipped employees, minimum wage regulations may be a concern.
-Restaurants and quick-serve restaurants operating in multiple states or municipalities must be aware of potential varying minimum wage rates and ensure that all employees are paid according to the applicable rate(s).
+Restaurants and quick-serve restaurants operating in multiple states or municipalities must be aware of potential varying minimum wage rates and ensure that all employees are paid in compliance with applicable rate(s).
 If local, state, and federal minimum wage rates differ and an employee is covered by all, the employee must be paid the highest of the three.

 There are also overtime regulations at the federal level under the Fair Labor Standards Act (FLSA).
 State and local laws may provide for additional requirements and/or coverage.
-For example, according to the FLSA, the correct overtime rate, one and one-half times the employees regular rate, must be paid to a non-exempt employee who works more than 40 hours in the same workweek.
+For example, according to the FLSA, the correct overtime rate, one and one-half times the employees regular rate, must be paid to a non-exempt employee for all hours worked over 40 hours in the same workweek.
 In certain states, however, employers may also be required to pay certain employees an overtime rate for hours worked over 8 in one workday.

 Tipped employees also have special tax obligations that require compliance and oversight by managers.
 When tips are shared among team members via a tip pool, the regulations can become even more complicated.
 Fortunately, food service managers who accurately follow tip reporting codes can benefit from the FICA Tip Tax Credit.
 To qualify, managers must complete IRS Form 8846 to receive the credit and IRS Form 8027 to report tips if the restaurant employs more than 10 tipped employees.
 In addition, other federal tip reporting requirements may apply, depending on your sales volume, percentage of tipped sales, and methods of tip distribution.

 Paying restaurant employees properly can be extremely challenging, but taking the pain out of restaurant payroll is possible with thorough knowledge and planning.
 If agency regulations aren't your specialty, many local small business associations offer classes on payroll and tax codes.
 Your payroll service provider can also provide assistance regarding relevant laws, regulations, and guidance that may affect your business.